-Our review identified four studies that involved subgroup analyses of participants from the CHAMPION trial.
-Two studies evaluated patients with and without World Health Organization (WHO) Group II pulmonary hypertension (PH).c76,77 Of the 529 patients with complete baseline hemodynamic data, 59.4% were diagnosed with PH (151 in the treatment group and 163 in the control group).
-Irrespective of treatment assignment, patients with PH had significantly higher rates of CHF-related hospitalization than patients with no PH (0.77/year vs. 0.37/year; HR 0.49; 95% CI: 0.39-0.61; p<0.001).
-Among patients with PH, the effects of the CardioMEMS device were similar to findings for the overall patient population (annualized rate of CHF hospitalization: 0.60 vs. 0.94 in the control group; HR 0.64; 95% CI: 0.51-0.81; p=0.0002); the annual rate of CHF hospitalizations was lower in patients in this subgroup experienced a similar relative risk reduction with the CardioMEMS device as those with PH (HR 0.60; 95% CI: 0.41-0.89; p=0.0109).
-There was no difference in survival among patients with PH despite physician access to pulmonary artery pressure data, but use of the CardioMEMS device helped identify more patients with pulmonary hypertension than did right heart catheterization alone.
+Two studies evaluated patients with and without World Health Organization (WHO) Group II pulmonary hypertension (PH).c97,98 Of the 529 patients with complete baseline hemodynamic data, 59.4% were diagnosed with PH (151 in the treatment group and 163 in the control group).
+Irrespective of treatment assignment, patients with PH had significantly higher rates of CHF-related hospitalization than patients without PH (0.77/year vs. 0.37/year; HR 0.49; 95% CI: 0.39-0.61; p<0.001).
+Among patients with PH, the effects of the CardioMEMS device were similar to findings for the overall patient population (annualized rate of CHF hospitalization: 0.60 vs. 0.94 in the control group; HR 0.64; 95% CI: 0.51-0.81; p=0.0002); the annual rate of CHF hospitalizations was lower in patients without PH who received CardioMEMS (0.28 vs. 0.47 in the control group), although patients in this subgroup experienced a similar relative risk reduction with the CardioMEMS device compared to those with PH (HR 0.60; 95% CI: 0.41-0.89; p=0.0109).97 There was no difference in survival among patients with PH despite physician access to pulmonary artery pressure data, but use of the CardioMEMS device helped identify more patients with pulmonary hypertension than did right heart catheterization alone.
+97,98

-In another subgroup analysis, Adamson and colleagues (2014) examined patients with preserved (LVEF $\geq$ 40%) versus reduced (LVEF <40%) ejection fraction.
+In another subgroup analysis, Adamson and colleagues (2014) examined patients with preserved (LVEF ≥40%) versus reduced (LVEF <40%) ejection fraction.
 Whereas control patients in the preserved and reduced ejection fraction subgroups had similar annualized rates of CHF-related hospitalizations over 17.6 months of follow-up (0.86-0.90), the authors noted that patients with a preserved ejection fraction who were monitored with the CardioMEMS HF System had a lower annualized rate of CHF-related hospitalization (0.43) compared to treatment group patients with a reduced ejection fraction (0.67; p-value not reported).
-Among the patients with preserved ejection fraction (0.67; p-value not reported).
-Among the patients with preserved ejection fraction (95% CI: 0.35-0.70; p<0.0001); within the reduced ejection fraction subgroup, the corresponding ratio was 0.74 (95% CI: 0.63-0.89; p<0.001).
+Among the patients with preserved ejection fraction, the incidence rate ratio of CHF-related hospitalization was 0.50 for the treatment versus control group (95% CI: 0.35-0.70; p<0.0001); within the reduced ejection fraction subgroup, the corresponding ratio was 0.74 (95% CI: 0.63-0.89; p<0.001).